TransportScotland/payment-card-spend-data-processing/notes.md

 * web interfaces seem to be in /web-bundle/.../graphhopper/resources/*Resource.java
     * but please don't use the web interface, it takes forever.
     * fun fact, the ORS matrix service took about 45 seconds on localhost to get a matrix of roughly ~1,200,000, GH public transit individual routes are taking 45 MINUTES to get 19,200 routes - some of it might be in the harder public transit routing, but I'd guess most of it will be in the interface (sending and receiving  19200 individual requests rather than a single long one)

+# What to do with partially aggregated rows:
+* on encountering a postcode_district row:
+    * save it for later (hopefully memory should be enough?)
+* once all done reading in:
+    * go through saved (district) rows and for each one:
+        * find all fact table rows where sector is in district. origin also matches (may also need to match date ranges)
+            * (this means find IDs of locs where sector[:-2] = district_destination, and where sector=origin.
+And then select from fact1 where loc is one of those IDs)
+        * sum up measures values of the found rows with the sector matching
+        * subtract the summed found sectors from district row values
+        * save this as row_other (maybe also _time, or _ list of missing value sectors eg _EH1-6_EH1-7_EH1-8 if EH1 1 through 5 were present)
+        * still to deal with: distances and population
+        * average out distances somehow.
+If they are in the fact table, probably just get avg(distance) of missing.
+(The relevant values will not be in the fact table).
+If they are separate, get distances for all matched IDs/sectors and average out those.
+This will require distance table to be fully full with every NxN journey, huge matrix.
+Maybe just get distances for districts somehow instead of every single sector
+            * maybe only do distances after (separately)
+        * population is summed across the matched missing sectors

+Really rethink what problem I'm trying to solve here.
+Do I really need to do all this work.
+And is there more sector info than district info etc.

+How about separate sector district area dimensions instead of a location one

+_other is not an option. why? because each dest district has many origin sectors, and those origin sectors may each have a different selection of dest sectors (eg. DD1 1 may have data for EH3 1 and EH3 2 but not the rest, and KY1 1 may have data for EH3 7 and EH3 8 but not EH3 1 or EH3 2. therefore EH3_other would be different for every origin sector.) so instead probably best estimating sector values, weighed by sector population.
+But that produces ENORMOUS data.
+(150 mil sector-to-sector rows, which would take ~30GB space, and that's just one month) So I don't think getting around the aggreg limitations from this angle is the way to do it.
+Maybe just have values for overall and areas and districts and sectors separately, but smaller data that way, also inconsistency across destination sectors so they cannot be compared

+How about just replace the value where district row would be with district minus sum(subsectors)?
+Then I don't have a district_other value and only a district value, which should be okay???
+    What does that break?
+    Measure values - should stay consistent and become aggregable Shape file stay full size and are just drawn under the sectors - hopefully okay.
+    Distances will need extra row of avg distance per district sectors population - should be fine because added up over sectors. but might have to put population as 0 in the location table row

+ie select sum where origin sector is same and destination district is curr_district, subtract that from measure, for all measures, and save into db as new row

+This might actually be okay to save for after the data arrives in case they already have done that

+# Things to discuss with Andy:
+* form of final report - passive or active form (I did thing or thing was done)